OneQuy/onequy-public/projects/clock-vibes/clock-vibes-journey.md

 _________

 ## Sun May 4, 2025 (day 40)
-- implementing new fonts + font weight: WinkySans
+- 30 fonts family + font weight. all 140 fonts.

 ## Sat May 3, 2025 (day 39)
 - start new fonts + font weight